Will780/Final_Project/Readme.md

-Semester Final for APCSP
+Semester Final for APCSP.
-Created to calculate the trajectories of an object
+Created to calculate the trajectories of an object.